 While linear growth is a useful model, the department can only ever increase or decrease in size over the course of the simulation.
 Periods of growth cannot be mixed in with periods of decline.

-5.3.3 Chunks of N-year growth
+5.3.3 Chunks of N-year change

-5.3.4 Growth using projections
+5.3.4 Change using projections

-Finally, we include a model for projected growth.
+Finally, we include a model for projected change.
 The user enters a vector of department size target sizes.
 The number of years in the simulation duration is divided by the number of forecasts, which gives a sense of how many years each forecast spans.
 The model then annualizes a rate of change in the department size target to bring the actual department size in line with the forecast.

 An example is useful in this instance.
 The user will specific three items: - The duration of the simulation: e.g. 20 years. - The initial department size: e.g. 100 professors The vector of forecasts: [100, 105, 115, 120]